BearToCode/carta/docs/src/pages/migration.svelte.md

 ## Removed verbose prefixes

-Many exports have been renamed to make them less verbose, here are them:
+Many exports have been renamed to make them less verbose:

 - `CartaEditor` -> `MarkdownEditor` (old one still supported);
 - `CartaRenderer` -> `Markdown` (old one still supported);